DakotaLMartinez/domain_modeling_with_activerecord/README.md

 ### 4. Go through the models two at a time and ask how they're related to one another.
 Make sure to talk through this from both perspectives (User has many posts, post belongs to user).
 If you hit many to many between two, think about what the join model should be called and add it.

-### 5.Go through the models and describe any attributes they'll have (remember to add foreign keys for those models that have a reference to other mdoels)
+### 5.Go through the models and describe any attributes they'll have (remember to add foreign keys for those models that have a reference to other models)

 ### 6. Revisit the list of features and see if there are additional associations that we missed that could help with the features we listed.